chetanparma1/python_datacamp/course14_statistical_thinking_in_pyhton1/chp01_graphical_exploratory_data_analysis.md

 #### Comment:
 You're right.
 That statement is pretty absurd.
 If you don't have time to do EDA, you really don't have time to do hypothesis tests.
 And you should always do EDA first.

+## 02. Advantages of graphical EDA
+Which of the following is not true of graphical EDA?

+### Possible Answers
+* It often involves converting tabular data into graphical form.
+** press 1
+* If done well, graphical representations can allow for more rapid interpretation of data.
+** press 2
+* A nice looking plot is always the end goal of a statistical analysis.
+** press 3
+* There is no excuse for neglecting to do graphical EDA.
+** press 4

+#### Answer:3
+3

+#### Comment:
+Correct!
+While a good, informative plot can sometimes be the end point of an analysis, it is more like a beginning: it helps guide you in the quantitative statistical analyses that come next.